SAP-samples/btp-setup-automator/README.md

 This will build a docker image and create a docker container on your machine.

-If all went well, you can see the container running in your docker engine.
+### Using the Docker Container

+Independently whether you've created the docker image yourself, or used the pre-built image, you should now already see the Docker container up-and-running.
+In case you are using VS Code, this is what you can see (don't forget to install the "Remote-Containers" extension in VS Code):

 ![command in VS Code to attach it to a running container](docs/pics/quick-guide-step00.png)